Leon Balogun

-Leon Aderemi Balogun (born 28 June 1988) is a professional footballer who plays as a defender for Queens Park Rangers and the Nigeria national team.
-Balogun has previously played for Türkiyemspor Berlin, Hannover 96, Werder Bremen, Fortuna Düsseldorf, Darmstadt 98, Mainz 05, Brighton & Hove Albion, Wigan Athletic and Rangers.
+Leon Aderemi Balogun (born 28 June 1988) is a professional footballer who plays as a centre-back or right-back for Cypriot First Division club Aris Limassol.

 Club career

 Early career

 He made his Bundesliga debut on 19 April 2009 for Hannover 96 in a game against Hamburger SV.

 After his contract with 2.
 Bundesliga side Fortuna Düsseldorf expired in summer 2014, he was without a club for three months until he joined fellow leaguer Darmstadt 98.
 He signed a contract until the end of the 2014–15 season.

 Brighton & Hove Albion

 On 22 May 2018, Balogun signed a two-year deal with Premier League club Brighton & Hove Albion.

 Balogun made his competitive debut for the Sussex club coming on as an early substitute against Manchester United replacing injured Lewis Dunk.
 The Seagulls went on to beat United 3–2 at Falmer Stadium.

 He scored his first goal for the Albion to make it 2–0 against bitter rivals Crystal Palace at Falmer Stadium where he scored in 25 seconds after being subbed on replacing Pascal Groß as a result of a Shane Duffy red card for head butting.
 The game finished 3–1 to the Albion to claim the boasting rights in the M23 derby.

 On 27 August 2019, Balogun played in his first ever EFL Cup match in a 2–1 away win over Bristol Rovers.